Home

 Professor Fred Johnson, Ph.D.
 Hope College

 Professor Johnson’s presentation will include a rousing account of Trenton, Saratoga and Valley Forge.
+We are sorry to say that Dr Johnson has died from a Heart Attack.
+Another presentation will be announced soon.

 April 28, 7:00 - 9:00 P.M.
 The Crossing (Movie with Jeff Daniels as George Washington) The Continental Army, under the command of General George Washington, was on the brink of utter defeat.
 Low on men, cannons and supplies, Washington decides to risk everything on one last desperately daring attack on the town of Trenton where over 1000 of the feared Hessian mercenaries are garrisoned.
 However to do that, the army must cross the Delaware to a seemingly hopeless battle.